Rakia e Manit të Boboshticës

 The Korça area, the driest region of Albania, is characterized by a transitional Mediterranean climate.
-Here, the villages of Boboshtica, Drenove and Trebicke have a long tradition of mulberry production, mostly transformed into raki (raki or rakija is the fruit brandy popular throughout the Balkans).
+Here, the villages of Boboshtica, Drenove, and Trebicke have a long tradition of producing mulberries, most of which are transformed into raki (raki or rakija is the fruit brandy popular throughout the Balkans).

 Mulberry trees are gently shaken to collect the fully ripened fruits, which are then placed in large wooden vats and left to ferment for up to seven days.
 The must is then distilled twice using discontinuous distillation in copper alembics, and then cut with distilled water to obtain a pleasant final strength of 45% abv.